huggingface/diffusers/docs/source/en/using-diffusers/inference_with_lcm.md

 [[open-in-colab]]

 [Latent Consistency Models (LCMs)](https://hf.co/papers/2310.04378) enable fast high-quality image generation by directly predicting the reverse diffusion process in the latent rather than pixel space.
-In other words, the LCM tries to predict the noiseless image from the noisy image in contrast to typical diffusion models that iteratively remove noise from the noisy image.
+In other words, LCMs try to predict the noiseless image from the noisy image in contrast to typical diffusion models that iteratively remove noise from the noisy image.
 By avoiding the iterative sampling process, LCMs are able to generate high-quality images in 2-4 steps instead of 20-30 steps.

 LCMs are distilled from pretrained models which requires ~32 hours of A100 compute.
-To speed this up, [LCM-LoRAs](https://hf.co/papers/2311.05556) train a [LoRA adapter](https://huggingface.co/docs/peft/conceptual_guides/adapter#low-rank-adaptation-lora) which have much fewer parameters compared to training the full model.
-The LCM-LoRA can be plugged into any diffusion model once it has been trained.
+To speed this up, [LCM-LoRAs](https://hf.co/papers/2311.05556) train a [LoRA adapter](https://huggingface.co/docs/peft/conceptual_guides/adapter#low-rank-adaptation-lora) which have much fewer parameters to train compared to the full model.
+The LCM-LoRA can be plugged into a diffusion model once it has been trained.

 This guide will show you how to use LCMs and LCM-LoRAs for fast inference on tasks and how to use them with other adapters like ControlNet or T2I-Adapter.